joaoyp/20231114_Assessment_Joao_Yp/README.md

   &nbsp; **Note:** See [API Reference](#api-reference) for more information
 - Pagination of articles
 - RichText Box when creating or updating an article for a more costumized article.
+- Sign-In, Sign-Up and Logout
+- Create, Update and Delete only for users signed-in

 ## API Reference